 From as early as the 1600s, right up to the early 20th century, becoming a sin eater was a viable, if somewhat macabre line of work.
 Originating from folklore and supernatural beliefs, the services of a sin eater would allow the recently departed to secure a place in heaven.

-Sin eaters and those who accepted their grim services would often be regarded as blasphemers and heretics by the very church they were trying to appease.
+Sin eaters and those who accepted their grim services would often be regarded as blasphemers and heretics by the very church whose god they were trying to appease.

 The role of a sin eater was rather simple but due to its nature it wasn’t one many people would wish to pursue.
 The sin eater was hired to eat a morsel of food, usually bread or a pastry, from the face or body of a dead person.